Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

 The energy-momentum tensor receives contributions \cite{Espinosa:2010hh} from the scalar field, \footnote{Note that we use the mostly negative metric signature $(+, -, -, -)$ here to match standard literature (e.g.\ \refcite{Espinosa:2010hh, Wang:2023jto}), in contrast to the mostly positive signature used in \cref{sec:GWobs}.}

 and from the plasma,

 The sum in \cref{eq:Tuv-plasma} runs over the particle species that form the plasma, each of which have a corresponding distribution function $f_j$ that depends on the position $z$ in the bubble wall and the particle momentum $k$.
 We discuss the distribution function further in \cref{sec:friction}.
-Typically the plasma is assumed to be a perfect relativistic fluid in local equilibrium \cite{Espinosa:2010hh}, simplifying \cref{eq:Tuv-plasma} to \footnote{See Footnote 3 of \refcite{Cai:2020djd} for an explicit connection between \cref{eq:Tuv-plasma,eq:Tuv-plasma-perfect}.}
+Typically the plasma is assumed to be a perfect relativistic fluid \cite{Espinosa:2010hh}, simplifying \cref{eq:Tuv-plasma} to \footnote{See \refcite{Wang:2022txy} or Footnote 3 of \refcite{Cai:2020djd} for an explicit connection between \cref{eq:Tuv-plasma,eq:Tuv-plasma-perfect} without the assumption of local thermal equilibrium.}

 where $u^\mu = \gamma \left(1, \vecb{v} \right)$ is the fluid four-velocity in the reference frame of the bubble center and $\gamma = 1/\sqrt{1 - v^2}$ is the Lorentz factor.
 The combined energy-momentum tensor of the field-fluid system is